steelThread/redisfs/README.md

 	#   deleteFile - Optional boolean to indicate if the file should be
 	#                deleted on a file2redis operation.
 (Default: true)
 	#
-	# Note: all params marked as * represent future implementations
-	#

 	examples